mouadhr39/stylish-backend/README.md

 # Stylish Backend

-A Flask-based REST API for managing product categories and inventory.
+A Flask-based REST v1 for managing product categories and inventory.

 ## Prerequisites